skypjack/entt/docs/md/entity.md

   to existing entities.

 * The `each` function iterates only the entities _in use_, that is, those not marked as _ready for reuse_.
-To iterate all the entities it's necessary to iterate the underlying sparse set instead.
+To iterate all the entities it is necessary to iterate the underlying sparse set instead.

 This kind of storage is designed to be used where any other storage is fine and